GetPageSpeed/nginx-extras-docs/docs/lua/rabbitmqstomp.md

 - RabbitMQ server should have the STOMP adapter enabled that supports STOMP v1.2
 - Assumption that users, vhost, exchanges, queues and bindings are already setup

-## Status

-This library is considered production ready for publishing reliable messages to RabbitMQ.

 ## STOMP v1.2 Client Implementation

 This library uses STOMP 1.2 for communication with RabbitMQ broker and